CoderDojo-Content/Advanced-HTML-CSS/en/thumbnails.md

 1. With CSS you can make a bunch of little preview cards that give an _overview_ or summary of stuff that's on your website.
 I'm going to do some highlights of the tourist attractions in Ireland.
-You can change it to whatever you like.
-You could use this technique to make a portfolio page showing off all your projects that you've done!
+You could use this technique to make a photo gallery, or a portfolio page showing off all your projects that you've done!
 Add the following HTML code to your web page:
     ```html
         <article class="thumbnail ">
             <img src="monkey-2223271_640.jpg" class="smallPics">